Navigating klone

 As mentioned in the last section, @klone-login01

-indicates I am logged into or using one of the login nodes Hyak.
+indicates you are logged into or using one of the login nodes on Hyak.
 Later when we learn how to start interactive jobs, this part of our prompt will change, indicating we are on a different node.
-Importantly, just because you are on a different node, your Home directory and working directories (for example, directories under your lab group's /gscratch
+Importantly, even though you are on a different node, your Home directory and working directories (for example, directories under your lab group's /gscratch

 or under /gscratch/scrubbed

-) will have the same absolute path across all computers in the klone
+) will still have the same absolute path across all computers in the klone

 cluster.